 What about diversification in other asset classes?
 In Christoffersen, Jacobs, Jin, and Langlois (2018) we show how to measure time variations in risk of a large portfolio of corporate bonds.
 Whereas we considered up to 33 equity markets in the previous paper, here we show how we can handle credit securities of more than 200 U.S. firms.
 Our methodology is useful when allocating a portfolio, assessing the risk of a portfolio, or even pricing a structured product on a large set of bonds.

-We find further evidence that our dependence measure impacts the level of credit spreads for these U.S. corporations; higher dependence between a firm’s credit spread and the average credit spread in the market is associated with a higher credit spread level.
+We further find evidence that our dependence measure affects the level of credit spreads for these US corporations; higher dependence between a firm’s credit spread and the average credit spread in the market is associated with a higher credit spread level.
+We explore further pricing effects in the next section where we focus on the determinants of expected investment returns.

 We model time-varying volatilities and cross-correlations, and univariate and multivariate fat tails and asymmetries.